 - quality of service, product, and pricing

-- distance between the operation and the store.
+- the distance between the operation and the store.

+Our produce department is proud to be GMO Free and at no time will sell any crops that have a high risk of being genetically engineered.
 The GBCFC Produce Department will provide shoppers with certified organic and sustainably grown produce, seeds, seedlings, soil nutrients, plants, and flowers.
-We will always source locally first to reduce our food miles, to support the local economy and environment, and provide local and regional farmers and producers a place to sell their goods
+We will always source locally first to reduce our food miles, to support the local economy and environment, and provide local and regional farmers and producers a place to sell their goods.

 The Produce Department Buyer will consider a producer’s product based on good appearance, good taste, nutritious quality, and reasonable pricing.
 The buyer must find the best possible product for the most fair and sustainable purchase price that will sell well in the store and provide the lowest sale price possible to our customers while meeting produce department benchmarks.
 The GBCFC Produce Department will also honor and encourage lasting relationships with local farms by giving purchasing preference to those we have bought from with success for the longest amount of time.

-The GBCFC Produce Department will source organically and sustainably grown local products whenever possible.
+The GBCFC Produce Department will source organic and DROPP-approved local products whenever possible.
 In this process we will make every effort to include all local farmers.
 Continued and long lasting relationships will be based on the following requirements:

-3. Openness to an initial and yearly site visits that will demonstrate sustainable practices that produce nourishing food
+- Openness to an initial and potential future site visits that will demonstrate adherence to DROPP-approved status.

 As we conduct our business, we will:

 - Provide accurate signage, labeling, and twist ties.
-Signs will include Country of Origin, Town of Origin, and Farm Origin when possible.
+Signs will include organic or DROPP-approved, Country of Origin, Town of Origin, and Farm Origin when possible.

 The GBCFC’s Grocery department will offer high-quality and sustainable products in each of its categories.
 We will continually evaluate our current and future product selection based on store food policies.
 We will attempt not only to flourish, but also to raise awareness and educate our customers about health and environmental concerns through our merchandising and product selection.